How to use referenced library mode for Music on Mac or PC

 4) Click OK to continue.

-This may take a while, depending on the number of the source files being consolidated, their size, the speed of your computer, available storage space, and other factors.
+This may take a while, depending on the number of source files being consolidated, their size, the speed of your computer, available storage space, and other factors.

 By default, the Music/iTunes Media folder lives in your account’s Music folder on Mac and in My Documents/My Music/iTunes on Windows.

-To see where your iTunes Media folder is currently located, access the app’s settings, click the Files/Advanced tab, and look for the location under the section labeled Music Media folder location or iTunes Media folder location.
+To see where your Media folder is currently located, access the Music app’s settings, click the Files tab, and look for the location under the section labeled Media Location or iTunes Media folder location.
+To set a custom location, click Change and choose a folder for imports.

 This will not automatically move any of your previously imported files to the new location unless you consolidate the library.
-Hit the Reset button to revert to storing imported items in the default Music/iTunes folder.
+Hit the Reset button to revert to storing imported items in the default Music folder.